WelldoneEsu/ecommerce-api-v2/README.md

 router.use('/admin', protect, roleCheck('admin'));

-🧰 Tech Stack
+🧰Technologies Used
 - Node.js
-- Express
+- Express.js
 - MongoDB with Mongoose
-- bcryptjs
-- jsonwebtoken
+- JWT for authentication
-- dotenv
+- Joi for validation
+- Helmet for security headers
+- Express-rate-limit for rate limiting
+- Express-mongo-sanitize for input sanitization

 🛠️ Environment Variables (.env)
 ## Create a .env file in your root directory: